Mighel881/iOS-Tweak-Basics/README.md

-### The Basics of iOS Jailbreak Tweaks
+### The Basics of Writing iOS Jailbreak Tweaks
 So, you want to learn how to write iOS jailbreak tweaks.
 Where do you start?
-Well you're going to want to know at LEAST the basics of the  Objective-C programming language.
+Well, first and foremost, you're going to want to know at LEAST the basics of the Objective-C programming language. **If you're completely new to Objective-C, go follow [this tutorial](https://github.com/uroboro/Learn-Objective-C-in-24-Days-Clone/blob/master/blog_posts/38.md)**
 In case you don't know what Objective-C is, it is the primary language Apple uses for most of iOS and its apps.
 Most of iOS's front-end (and maybe some back-end) internals are written in the Objective-C language.
 For most (if not all) cosmetic tweaks, you will want to know how to use and interact with UIKit as well.
 So the TL;DR would be, know Objective-C and some basic UIKit.